 The Maynooth Access Society is based at Maynooth University and organises socialising events as well as personal supports to members and the wider University community.
-Students who join this society mainly are from the HEAR and DARE scheme along with students who have attended launchpad, but our activities are inclusive to all students The Society is supported by the Maynooth Access Program (Access.nuim.ie).
-We create inclusive and accessible events such as movie nights, lip sync battles, trips, and our annual access ball.
-The Maynooth Access Society is a social society for everyone to make life long friends!
+Students who join this society mainly are from the Equal Access Routes to College (HEAR, DARE, Mature and Travellers) but our activities are inclusive to all students across the University community.
+The society is supported by the Maynooth Access Program (Access@mu.ie).
+We also are one of the few societies that has a Kilkenny Representative on their committee.
+We create inclusive and accessible events such as movie nights, lip sync battles, trips, Assassin's Creed, and our annual access ball.
+The Maynooth Access Society is a social society for EVERYONE to make life long friends!

 The aims of the Society shall be to share and celebrate African and Caribbean culture amongst the students of Maynooth University.
 At the Africa Society, we encourage people of all cultural backgrounds to express their interest in African & Caribbean culture through the exhibition of art, music, dance, debates, politics and entertainment providing everyone with the opportunity to fully immerse them in such a rich and vibrant culture.
 The Africa Society will not only provide a social aspect within the society but a strong supportive network.
 We not only aim to encourage equality and diversity within the society but within the university by organizing events hosted by us to showcase our culture.
 The Africa Society seeks to celebrate all that is African and Caribbean and endorse a positive and empowering image of ethnicity – it’s all about coming together and being proud of our roots and sharing it with others.